Models of random subtrees of a graph: Random subtrees of a tree

-\NewSModel{Evaporation of the smallest leaf}{ESL} {Consider a rooted tree $T$ with $N$ nodes in which the edges are equipped with i.i.d. weights taken under $\mu\sim \uniform[0,1]$ (only their relative order matters).
-Successively, remove the leaf adjacent to the edge with smallest weight (among those adjacent to leaves).
+\NewSModel{Evaporation of the smallest leaf}{ESL} {Consider a rooted tree $T$ with $N$ nodes in which the edges are equipped with i.i.d. weights taken under $\mu\sim \uniform[0,1]$.
+Successively, remove the leaf adjacent to the edge with the smallest weight among those adjacent to leaves.
 The set of leaves evolves, as leaves are removed: this forms a sequence of tree $T_N=T,\cdots,T_1=r$ where $T_i$ has $i$ nodes.
-Return $T_n$ if the target size is $n$ (see some simulation in Fig. \ref{EME}). }
+Return $T_n$ if the target size is $n$ (see some simulation in Fig. \ref{EME}). } Notice that instead of $\mu$, since only the relative order of the matter of the weight, any atomless measure $\mu$ gives the same model.

-Denote by $(T,\sigma)$ a labelling of the edges of $T$ by a uniform permutation of $\{1,\cdots,N\}$ where $N=|E(T)|$. \begin{Ques} Give a nice description of the distribution of the tree remaining after $|T|-n$ leaves evaporations. \end{Ques} In fact, we have a description of the remaining tree distribution but we feel that something deeper is hidden: the leaf evaporation depends only on the induced random order $\sigma$ of the weighted edges, as defined in \eref{eq:sig}.
-Let us put a second label $\ell$ on each edge: its date of disappearance (starting from 1, ending at $|T|$); after elimination, the label are increasing from the leaves of $T$ till they reach the single remaining node (or the subtree $t$ obtained, if the leaf evaporation is stopped when a certain size is reached): call such a labelling, a valid labelling.
+Denote by $(T,\sigma)$ a labelling of the edges of $T$ by a uniform permutation of $\{1,\cdots,N\}$ where $N=|E(T)|$. \begin{Ques} Give a nice description of the distribution of the tree remaining when all nodes , except $n$, have evaporated. \end{Ques} We have a description of the remaining tree distribution but we feel that something deeper is hidden: the leaf evaporation depends only on the induced random order $\sigma$ of the weighted edges, as defined in \eref{eq:sig}.
+Let us put a second label $\ell$ on each edge, corresponding to the date of disappearance of this edge (ranked from 1 to $|T|$); after elimination, the label are increasing on each simple path leading from a leaf of $T$ toward the single remaining node (or the subtree $t$ obtained, if the leaf evaporation is stopped when a certain size is reached): call such a labelling, a valid labelling.
 Now, the evaporation leads to $t$, if the $N-n$ smallest $\ell$-labels are on the edges of $T\setminus t$.

 Consider the map $\pi$ which sends $(T,\sigma)$ onto $(T,\ell)$, that is which gives the elimination order on the edges of $T$.
 To describe the distribution of the remaining tree $t$, it suffices to be able to compute $ \l|\pi^{-1}(T,\ell)\r|$ for any valid $\ell$.
 We will see that this is somehow explicit: \begin{lem} For $\ell$ valid, the elements of $\pi^{-1}(T,\ell)$ are the $\sigma$ that satisfies, $\ell(e_1)<\ell(e_2)$ implies